 If I had to sum up our first day of school here at the Ward house in one word, it would be “hectic.”
 But hey, that is just my life right now.
-Because of some changes in our business, I […]
+Because of some changes in our business, I have to go into town and close the donut shops […]

 When Back-to-School Isn’t Picture Perfect

 What do you remember most about the back-to-school season of your youth?
 The smell of freshly sharpened pencils, perfectly tipped crayons and a clean backpack?
 Picking out a cooler lunchbox?
-Laying out your first day’s wardrobe, complete with scuff-free school shoes & […]
+Laying out your first day’s wardrobe, complete with scuff-free school shoes & coordinating hair accessories?
+Making plans to sit next to your […]

 Planning Our 1800s America Unit Studies